openseattle/openseattle.github.io/pages/about.md

 ## What we do

-Open Seattle runs a bi-monthly civic hacking night, as well as hackathons and other events focused on building the civic technology community in Seattle and building prototype solutions for local civic issues.
+Open Seattle runs events focused on building the civic technology community in Seattle and building prototype solutions for local civic issues.

 ---